 "Serving girls and unskilled women with no experience in service and stable boys want at least 12 florins per year, and the most arrogant among them 18 or 24 florins per year, and so also nurses and minor artisans working with their hands want three times of nearly the usual pay..."

 Shocking stuff I know.

 The interesting thing to look at are the commodities prices because they are most telling.
 Demand for wheat dropped through the basement but barley (which is another way of saying beer) stayed about the same as the pre-plague world.
 The price of meats didn't change much either and the thing about that is, there was a lot more meat all of a sudden because of the production shift to animal husbandry.
 This means that even the increased supply was barely meeting demand.
-Everybody was receiving multiple inheritances
+Everyone's diet was drastically improving.